RazrFalcon/rustybuzz/README.md

 ## Changes

+- Malformed font is an error now.
+  `harfbuzz` accepts malformed fonts, but doesn't do shaping in this case.
 - Subsetings is out of scope and removed.
 - `harfbuzz` configured to not depend on system libraries, like glib, coretext, freetype, icu.
   So it relies only on internal implementation, which should be enough in most cases.